DeFi-Kai/Jupiter-lend-liquidation-risk/README.md

 ## Dashboard

-The analysis is available in the [Jupiter Lend Liquidations and Flash Loans dashboard on Dune](https://dune.com/defi_kai/jupiter-lend-liquidations-and-flash-loans-10102025).
+The analysis of the October 10, 2025 market selloff is available in the [Jupiter Lend Liquidations and Flash Loans dashboard on Dune](https://dune.com/defi_kai/jupiter-lend-liquidations-and-flash-loans-10102025).

 ![Jupiter Lend liquidation dashboard](docs/jupiter-lend-liquidation-dashboard.png)